-The challenge with any floor is to ensure that it stays looking as good as new for as long as possible.
-The good news is there are many things the householder can do to keep a laminate floor in good shape.
-An important factor to remember is that while laminate flooring is relatively low-maintenance and simple to keep looking good, we’ve put this guide together to avoid the mistakes that could lead you to problems down the line.
+The challenge with floors is keeping them looking fresh for as long as possible.
+The good news is that many things can be done to keep a laminate floor in good shape.
+While laminate flooring is relatively low-maintenance and simple to keep looking good, we’ve put this guide together to avoid the mistakes that could lead you to problems down the line.

 When it comes to the day-to-day maintenance of laminate, your floor only needs vacuuming, dusting with a dry cloth, and occasional brushing when dirt gets in.
-When it comes to the full clean, there are a number of things to consider.
-These are not waterproof floors, so while any spills should be cleaned up quickly, nothing more than a damp cloth should be used Ð and residue dried off.
-Do not use a wet mop that will soak the material, as this can seep into and under the laminate, causing it to warp and lose its shape.
+When it comes to the full clean, there are a few things to consider.
+First, these floors are not waterproof so all spills should be cleaned up quickly.
+Don’t use anything wetter than a damp cloth – a wet mop will soak the material which can seep into and under the floor, causing it to warp and lose shape.

 Restore the Shine on your Laminate Floor